awsdocs/aws-cloudhsm-user-guide/doc_source/java-library-install.md

-# Install and Use the AWS CloudHSM Software Library for Java<a name="java-library-install"></a>
+# Install and use the AWS CloudHSM JCE provider for Client SDK 3<a name="java-library-install"></a>

-Before you can use the AWS CloudHSM software library for Java, you need the AWS CloudHSM client\.
+Before you can use the JCE provider, you need the AWS CloudHSM client\.

 The client is a daemon that establishes end\-to\-end encrypted communication with the HSMs in your cluster\.
-The Java library communicates locally with the client\.
-If you haven't installed and configured the AWS CloudHSM client package, do that now by following the steps at [Install the Client \(Linux\)](install-and-configure-client-linux.md)\.
+The JCE provider communicates locally with the client\.
+If you haven't installed and configured the AWS CloudHSM client package, do that now by following the steps at [Install the client \(Linux\)](install-and-configure-client-linux.md)\.
 After you install and configure the client, use the following command to start it\.

-Note that the AWS CloudHSM software library for Java is supported only on Linux and compatible operating systems\.
+Note that the JCE provider is supported only on Linux and compatible operating systems\.

 ------
 #### [ Amazon Linux ]